Nationalization

 Step 2.
 Nationalization Contribution

-After completing Tribal Screening, you may initiate the UAAR Nationalization process by submitting the required administrative contribution based on your household structure (Individual, Couple, or Family).
+After completing Tribal Screening, you may initiate the UAAR Nationalization process by submitting the required administrative donation based on your household structure (Individual, Couple, or Family).

 Nationalization processing begins only after Tribal Screening completion has been confirmed.

-All contributions are non-refundable, as administrative review and processing resources are allocated upon submission.
+All donations are non-refundable, as administrative review and processing resources are allocated upon submission.

 Step 3.
 Nationalization Application

-After submitting your contribution, you will complete the UAAR Nationalization Application in full.
+After submitting your donation, you will complete the UAAR Nationalization Application in full.

 All applications are subject to structured internal review in accordance with UAAR governance procedures.